RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

   > TASK : flowchart & Strategy for end to end podcast.
 - R&S Department : Guest Research & Strategy Department (1)
   > TASK : Tamplete on how to research, 3-4 Tamplete on how to research based on topics.

+  > TASK : Title & thumbnail for the podcast.

+  > TASK : Creative ways to stay in touch with guests after the PODCAST.
 - Outreach Lead (Speakers, Partners, Sponsers, Community, Groups, etc) (1)
   > TASK : Tamplete on how to outreach and follow up with Speakers, Partners, Sponsers, Community, Groups, etc.